 Be Informative, Concisely.
 Clearly communicate your message from screen one using the starter image, ad copy or, better yet, both.
 The image and text should, in combination, explain what your company or product is, how it works, and why the viewer needs it.

 Use subtitles or text in the video to enhance the message if it isn’t clear by visuals alone (remember, audio won’t play unless the user scrolls over the ad).
 Note how Peloton Cycle calls out “Live and on Demand” and “Silent Belt Drive” to communicate what can’t be shown in the video alone.

 Don’t Over Rely on Autoplay.
 In other words, don’t let this be your excuse for not personalizing video content.
 Facebook’s autoplay functionality is instrumental in driving video views, but it’s still your responsibility to create engaging content.

 Pick an Engaging Thumbnail.
 Although video ads will automatically play by default, Facebook users can disable the feature.
 Hedge for this by selecting a thumbnail that features your product or main message front and center.

-Peloton Cycle tested multiple starter images of the bike by itself, bikers in a cycling class, and instructors, and ultimately found that images of a woman using the bike in her living room drove the most views (see the video above for a second example of this):
+Peloton Cycle tested multiple starter images of the bike by itself, bikers in a cycling class, and instructors, and ultimately found that images of a woman using the bike in her living room drove the most views.

 This will leave you with an ad optimized for Facebook users’ viewing pleasure, ready to be placed in the Facebook news feed.
 But where is it most likely to get watched?